-At HGHI, we pioneer the next generation of global health research, education, and policy translation to help address persistent and new challenges in global health.
-We think that what has worked in the past will not be enough to create a better future; that we need to do better translating research into policy and scaling up; and that the crucial work of health workers, clinicians, and public health experts needs engagement and commitment from many other sectors to solve the multifaceted problems that stand in the way of sustainable health for people and the planet.
+At HGHI, we pioneer the next generation of global health education, programs, and policy translation to help address persistent and new challenges in global health.
+What has worked in the past will not be enough to create a better future.
+We need to do better translating research into policy and scaling up.
+We believe that the crucial work of health workers, clinicians, and public health experts needs engagement and commitment from other sectors if we are to solve the multifaceted problems that stand in the way of sustainable health for people and the planet.

 To move forward, we need to move past defining health as merely the absence of disease.
 Health for all goes beyond clinics, medical solutions, and public health interventions to include culture, community, the environment, animal health, belief systems, government, law, economics, technology, housing, and other drivers of health.

 Global health also needs to be truly global: Differences within countries are often as significant as differences between countries.
 To enable a free flow of ideas and encourage learning and dissemination of best practices at a global level, we must move past the myth of the global north ‘helping’ the global south and become truly collaborative, recognizing that all countries contribute to the search for solutions, and all countries learn from each other.

-To make progress, we believe it is essential to get much better at understanding how the complex forces affecting health outcomes worldwide interact, and that we have an obligation to build this understanding.
+To make progress, we must get better at understanding how the complex forces affecting health outcomes worldwide interact, and we have an obligation to build this understanding.
 We know that collaborative, cross-disciplinary, and often cross-country research can show us the way, and that early engagement of policy makers, practitioners, students, and the public is key.